nickzhums/ux_study_js/README.md

 #### Task 5 - Create a Virtual Machine

 For the last step, you will be able to create a new Virtual Machine.
-Construct the Virtual Machine using the name of the Virtual Machine, username, and password that you want, as well as the Network Interface ID and the Availability Set data.
+Construct the Virtual Machine using the name of the Virtual Machine, username, and password that you want, as well as the Network Interface ID.

 ### Validating
 Finally, to validate that your Virtual Machine has been successfully created, display the Virtual Machine ID in the console.